-Reserved bit: one reserved bit is present for future use.
-The reserved bits MUST be set to 0x0.
+Unassigned bit: one unassigned bit is available for future use.
+This bit MUST be set to 0b.

-Length: Length of the variable metadata, in single byte words.
+Length: indicates the length of the variable metadata, in single byte words.
 In case the metadata length is not an integer number of 4-byte words, the sender MUST add pad bytes immediately following the last metadata byte to extend the metadata to an integer number of 4-byte words.
 The receiver MUST round up the length field to the nearest 4-byte word boundary, to locate and process the next field in the packet.
-The receiver MUST access only those bytes in the metadata indicated by the length field (i.e. actual number of single byte words) and MUST ignore the remaining bytes up to the nearest 4-byte word boundary.
+The receiver MUST access only those bytes in the metadata indicated by the length field (i.e., actual number of single byte words) and MUST ignore the remaining bytes up to the nearest 4-byte word boundary.
 The Length may be 0 or greater.

-A value of 0x0 denotes a Context Header without a Variable Metadata field.
+A value of 0 denotes a Context Header without a Variable Metadata field.

 This specification does not make any assumption about Context Headers that are mandatory-to-implement or those that are mandatory-to-process.
 These considerations are deployment-specific.
-However, the control plane is entitled to instruct SFC-aware SFs with the data structure of context header together with their scoping (see Section (SFC-CP)).
+However, the control plane is entitled to instruct SFC-aware SFs with the data structure of context header together with their scoping (see Section 3.3.3 of [I-D.ietf-sfc-control-plane]).